SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-exvivo.md

 The user environment on ExVivo is very similar to that of a Cori login node.
-Common software is availible such as Cori modules, Shifter, and Anaconda.
+Common software is available such as Cori modules, Shifter, and Anaconda.

 The following filesystems are available on ExVivo: